The Pearl of the Aegean Sea; this name is justified. If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 Be sure to watch an independent movie at the Karaca Cinema, just 10 metres away.
 End the day with a short stroll on the Alsancak Path of Love.
 The place is one of the most precious corners of İzmir.
 You will indeed find an exciting activity to do during your trip there.
 You can reach the Path of Love by İzmir Metro and Tram.

 Here, dear reader, we have reached our last station in Izmir, a city of colours, history, and nature.
 Of course, these are not all the places you can experience in Izmir.
-The city still hides many of its secrets for you, so do not hesitate to visit and explore it yourself.
+The town still hides many of its secrets for you, so do not hesitate to visit and explore it yourself.